 Good afternoon, I'm Jessamyn West, I'm a technologist with a library background from Vermont.
-I'm going to talk a little bit about the last two years.
+I'm going to talk a little bit about last year.
+And this year.
 Woof, hey?
 This was definitely a year of learning and opportunities and I say that with the most arched eyebrow possible because I would have preferred maybe to learn a little less given my druthers.
 I think many of us were forced out of our comfort zones not only by our jobs but with the entire re-structuring of society's interactive bits as the result of the COVID-19 virus and some people's quickly shifting needs vis a vis the library.
-And now we've got the same social split with some people needing international travel advice and others still not being comfortable leaving their homes.
 Let's talk about that.